Avast Online Security & Privacy

 User experience research outcome

-Users responded well to the redesign, particularly the new light visual style, and they navigated the product with ease.
+Users responded well to the redesign, especially the new light visual style, and they moved through the product with ease.

-There were a few moments when some people did not understand the meaning of a feature because the concept itself was unfamiliar.
-We addressed that by simplifying verbose copy and, in some cases, replacing paragraphs with a single line plus a link to the relevant help section on the website.
+Some features were conceptually unfamiliar, which meant a few people did not immediately understand what they were looking at.
+We addressed that by simplifying verbose copy and, in some cases, replacing full paragraphs with a single line and a link to the relevant help section.
+We documented every moment of hesitation or friction around navigation and actions, so I could smooth out those rough edges in the next iteration.

 Handoff